camilleroux/awesome-generative-art/readme.md

 - [The Coding Train](https://thecodingtrain.com/) - Beginner friendly tutorials for generative art.
 - [Creative Coding Challenges](https://www.twitch.tv/sableraph/) - Advanced creative code challenges hosted by [sableraph](https://warpcast.com/sableraph).
 - [Creative coding with Patt Vira](https://www.pattvira.com/) - Beginner and intermediate tutorials for generative art with p5.js.
-- [SDFs by Inigo Quilez](https://iquilezles.org/) - All you need to know about sdfs and other shader magic
+- [SDFs by Inigo Quilez](https://iquilezles.org/) - All you need to know about SDFs and other shader magic.

 ### Tools